Trainings

 Basic Mediation Training (40 hours)

 Six Rivers generally offers Basic Mediation Training twice a year, in the spring and fall.
 Experienced mediators guide students through a series of small group class sessions, role plays and a diverse array of individual and group activities.
 Six Rivers’ Basic Mediation Training is designed to meet the standards for foundational mediation training set by both the Oregon Office for Community Dispute Resolution and Resolution Washington.
-Contact us to get on our interest list for the training.
+Contact with any questions, or to get on our interest list for the next training.

-Upon completion of Six Rivers’ 40 hour Basic Mediation training, trainees may apply to enter Six Rivers’ Mediator Practicum Program.
+Upon completion of Six Rivers’ 40 hour Basic Mediation training, trainees may apply to enter Six Rivers’ Mediator Practicum Program, with the ultimate goal of becoming a certified volunteer mediator with our center.
 There is no charge for participating in the practicum.
 The practicum provides mediators-in-training with a series of steps to follow to become a certified dispute resolution center mediator.
 The practicum generally takes about 1-2 years of volunteer time to complete, at a rate of about 5-10 hours a month.
 The practicum includes, at a minimum: 20 hours of mediation observations, 24 hours of co-mediation and 12 hours of continuing education.
 Please see Six Rivers’ Practicum Flowchart.
-Please note that if a group of people are interested in going through the practicum at the same time, it may take some time for each new mediator to complete each step, as Six Rivers is a smaller center with a limited number of appropriate cases for new mediators to observe/co-mediate.

 Six Rivers’ mediator practicum: